pau-tomas/gb-studio-plugins/README.md

 ### Display Advanced Menu
 Display a menu of multiple options and set the specified variable to the value of the chosen option.

-Item position and navigation order can be set for each item in the `Items` tab.
-Dialogue box size and the opening and closing direction can be set in the `Layout` tab.
+Menu option position and navigation order can be set for each item in the `Items` tab.
+The dialogue box size and the opening and closing direction can be set in the `Layout` tab.

 There's no maximum character length per item, but the total amount of displayed characters is limited to by the number of tiles reserved for UI text (52 for non-color mode).

-_Note:_ The event can get veru long when there's a lot of items.
+_Note:_ The event can get very long when there's a lot of items.

 <img width="300" alt="Advanced Menu Items" src="screenshots/advanced_menu_items.png"/> <img width="300" alt="Advanced Menu Screenshot" src="screenshots/advanced_menu_screenshot.png"/>